Cryptodog/cryptodog/README.md

 * Add more emoticons.

-* Add more cat facts.
+* Convert cat facts to dog facts.

 * Use cookies for option storage instead of addon APIs.